ezambomsantana/datasciencecoursera/course3-projectfinal/README.md

 - Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
 - Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.

-The code is commented with the steps taken to run the tests
+The code is commented with the steps taken to run the analyses